Accessibility statement for bathamptonparishcouncil.org.uk

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed above or if you feel we are not meeting accessibility requirements again please contact the Clerk and we will do our best to respond to your feedback.
+If you find any problems or if you feel we are not meeting accessibility requirements again please contact the Clerk and we will do our best to respond to your feedback.

 Enforcement procedure